Generalized Anxiety Disorder: Symptoms, Causes, And Treatments

 It’s normal to feel stressed out now and then, especially over common worries like one’s job or marriage.
 But if you're experiencing anxiety on a regular basis and for little or no reason, you may have generalized anxiety disorder (GAD), a chronic illness that can cause significant distress in everyday circumstances.

-GAD can be treated through various methods, including through one-on-one therapy, support groups, and healthy lifestyle changes.
-In this article, we'll review the causes of GAD, common symptoms of the disorder, and treatment options for those who may be experiencing symptoms.
+GAD can be treated through various methods, including one-on-one therapy, support groups, and healthy lifestyle changes.
+In this article, we'll review the causes of GAD, common symptoms of GAD, and treatment options for those who may be experiencing signs and symptoms that interfere with daily life.

 Getty/AnnaStills